 Caroline’s story | "Our family already had a substantial history with the mental health system so we weren’t expecting anything apart from the familiar cold shoulder when our son was admitted to another inpatient unit.
 What we experienced though turned out to be life-changing."
 Read more

 Peter's story | "I work in the mental health community-managed services.
 We deal with people here in Barwon who need support to maintain a roof over their heads.
 In the past, many people who we saw as vulnerable to homelessness were utilising services funded via the MHCSS and working closely with supporters and other advocates.
 As these services disappear – keeping in mind that the NDIS isn’t replacing these with like for like services – these relationships break down and these people then come to us for crisis accommodation and homelessness support."
 Read more

 Esther's story | "It’s disgraceful.
 It’s disgraceful that we’ve let this go on for so long.
 We must do more.
 Safety is a basic human right and if we can’t guarantee that in state care than we are failing as a society to meet our most basic obligations to one another."
 Read more

 Malcolm's submission to the Royal Commission: Out of the Fog

-Malcolm Berry is a professional artist He has lived experience of mental health problems.
-Currently Malcolm also works as an advocate, and in care and maintenance work for a number of providers of mental health services.
+Malcolm Berry is a professional artist.
+He has lived experience of mental health problems.
+Currently Malcolm works as an advocate and in care and maintenance work for a number of providers of mental health services.
 He is also a member of VMIAC and assists with research into mental health.
-The artwork Out of the Fog that Malcolm has presented to Tandem for submission to the Royal Commission symbolises the incredible dedication of carers where the Indian henna hand symbolises protection and love, while a calming face comes out of the fog for those with lived experience with mental health issues.
+Out of the Fog was presented to Tandem as an art submission to the Royal Commission.
+It symbolises the incredible dedication of carers; the Indian henna hand symbolising protection and love, while the calming face emerging through the space represents those with lived experience.
 See Malcolm's submission here.